Alkami to Announce First Quarter 2023 Financial Results

-PLANO, Texas, April 24, 2023 (GLOBE NEWSWIRE) -- Alkami Technology, Inc. ALKT ("Alkami"), a leading cloud-based digital banking solutions provider for U.S. banks and credit unions, today announced that it plans to report financial results for its first quarter ended March 31, 2023 on Wednesday, May 3, 2023, after the market close.
+/EIN News/ -- PLANO, Texas, April 24, 2023 (GLOBE NEWSWIRE) -- Alkami Technology, Inc. (Nasdaq: ALKT) (“Alkami”), a leading cloud-based digital banking solutions provider for U.S. banks and credit unions, today announced that it plans to report financial results for its first quarter ended March 31, 2023 on Wednesday, May 3, 2023, after the market close.

 The Company will host a conference call at 5:00 p.m.
 ET the same day to discuss its financial results with investors.
 A live webcast of the event will be available on the “News & Events'' page of the Alkami investor relations website at investors.alkami.com.
 In addition, a live dial-in will be available domestically at 1-877-870-4263 and internationally at 1-412-317-0790, using passcode 10177344.
 The webcast replay will be available on the Alkami investor relations website.